SmokinCaterpillar/pypet/doc/source/tutorial.rst

 ================

 --------------------------------------------
-Conceptualization of A Numerical Experiment
+Conceptualization of a Numerical Experiment
 --------------------------------------------

 I will give a simple but comprehensive tutorial on *pypet* and how to use it for parameter